 4. Listen up

-The majority of the work in user testing is actually in listening.
+User testing is really all about listening.
 Ask open-ended questions and make sure you have a reliable method of recording feedback.

-Begin by getting some personal insight about your user’s life.
-Our Head of Product Design—Tristan—said in an interview with User Interviews that the biggest mistake in user testing is not forming a good connection or building enough empathy from the start.
+Begin by getting some personal insight about your user.
+Tristan Harward, Head of Product Design here at Appcues, told User Interviews that the biggest mistake in user testing is not forming a good connection or building enough empathy from the start:

 5. Share your insights